kidplug/api-transformer/README.md

 ## Description

-The API Transformer is an basic RESTful API implementation that allows for the consumption and transformation of an intermediary third party API.
+The API Transformer is a basic RESTful API implementation that allows for the consumption and transformation of an intermediary third party API.

-Note, I've included a react front end to make it easy to compare the original and the transformed payloads
+Note, the server is coupled with a react client to facilitate the comparing of the original and the transformed payloads